kytos/documentation/tutorials/napps/publishing_your_own_napp.rst

     "url": ""
   }

-**author**: is a metadata used by |napps_server|_ to identify the author of a Napp, *Only* the author used in this field can upload that Napp.
+- *author*: is a metadata used by |napps_server|_ to identify the author of a Napp, *Only* the author used in this field can upload that Napp.

-**name**: is a metadata used by |napps_server|_ to identify the Napp name.
+- *name*: is a metadata used by |napps_server|_ to identify the Napp name.

-**description**: is a metadata used to show a short description about the Napp.
+- *description*: is a metadata used to show a short description about the Napp.

-**long_description**: is a metadata used to show a long description about the Napp.
+- *long_description*: is a metadata used to show a long description about the Napp.

-**version**: is a metadata to identify the version of your NApp.
+- *version*: is a metadata to identify the version of your NApp.

-**license**: is a metadata used to describe the license about your NApp, for instance if you have a MIT license you must to use "MIT".
+- *license*: is a metadata used to describe the license about your NApp, for instance if you have a MIT license you must to use "MIT".

-**tags**: is a metadata used to create tags by |napps_server|_, for instance if your NApps is in an experimental, you should to use the tag *Experimental*.
+- *tags*: is a metadata used to create tags by |napps_server|_, for instance if your NApps is in an experimental, you should to use the tag *Experimental*.

-**url**: is a metadata to store the url where there is the source code of your NApp.
+- *url*: is a metadata to store the url where there is the source code of your NApp.

-For this tutorial you must fill the fields like this:
+For this tutorial you must fill in the fields like this:

 .. code-block:: json